augustkx/FoodAllergyPredictor_Reproduce-2/README.md

 The operations of each file:

 ### 1.data-meta.py:
-Road in DIABIMMUNE_Karelia_metadata.RData to Python pandas Dataframe.
+Load in DIABIMMUNE_Karelia_metadata.RData to Python pandas Dataframe.

 Remove all the samples without a food allergy class( egg or milk or peanuts).